barelk/ir_proj/README.md

 **Introduction**

 This project is a search engine implemented in Python using Flask, designed to retrieve relevant documents based on string queries.
-It utilizes two major retrieval algorithms,such BM25 and Cosine Similarity, to provide search results.
+It utilizes two major retrieval algorithms,such as BM25 and Cosine Similarity, to provide search results.
 The project also integrates with Google Cloud Platform (GCP) for storage and inverted index management.

 **Code Structure**